hashicorp/tfc-workflows-tooling/docs/ADOPTION.md

 #### Terraform Plan

-Terraform CLI you can create a new plan with one command that will upload Terraform configuration and execute a new run in Terraform Cloud.
+Terraform CLI (Cloud) can execute a new plan with one command that will upload Terraform configuration and execute a new run in Terraform Cloud.

-Alternatively with the TFCI/API driven runs, these actions are broken up into multiple parts:
+With TFCI/API driven runs, these actions are broken up into multiple parts:
-- Upload terraform configuration as a Configuration Version
+- Upload terraform configuration as a ConfigurationVersion
 - Create a new run using that Configuration Version.
 If the run was not specified as `plan-only`, then it could be optionally approved or applied.

 #### Terraform Apply

-Terraform CLI you can initiate an apply run with, `terraform apply` that will also upload the configuration and start a new Terraform Cloud run that will plan and apply.
+Terraform CLI (Cloud) can execute an apply run with, `terraform apply` that will also upload the configuration and start a new Terraform Cloud run that will plan and apply.

+TFCI/API driven runs:
+- Upload terraform configuration as a ConfigurationVersion
+- New plan run executes
+- If plan phase was successful, an apply can be confirmed to proceed

 ### Prescribed Workflows

-As part of the initiate for tfc-workflows-tooling and tfci, we prescribe the following recommended workflows:
+As part of the initiative for tfc-workflows-tooling and tfci, we prescribe the following recommended workflows:
 * Speculative Run
 * Plan/Apply Run

 #### Speculative Run

 *This is a plan-only run.
-It is generally used on a Pull Request/Merge Request.*
+It is generally used on a Pull/Merge Request.*

 [Example speculative run created for GitHub Actions](https://github.com/hashicorp/tfc-workflows-github/blob/main/workflow-templates/terraform-cloud.speculative-run.workflow.yml)

-Segments:
+Steps:
 1. Pull request/Merge request is opened and triggers the workflow.
 1. Pipeline runner checkouts the branch with the included changes
 1. Upload Configuration, optionally mark it as `speculative` so the same configuration version cannot be applied.
-1. Create a new Terraform Cloud Run, specifying the run as `plan-only`.
+1. A new run starts in Terraform Cloud for the uploaded ConfigurationVersion, specifying the run as `plan-only`.
 This creates a speculative run that does not lock the workspace.
 1. Results of the run and plan is presented to the user, such as a comment on PR/Merge request.